blefebvre/blefebvre.github.com/source/_posts/2015-10-13-debugging-an-aem-app.markdown

 From Safari's menu, open "Preferences...", and navigate to the "Advanced" tab.

-Make sure the checkbox labelled "Show develop menu in menu bar" is checked:
+Make sure the checkbox labeled "Show develop menu in menu bar" is checked:

 {% img /images/debug-apps/dev.png 'Develop mode checkbox' %}